 But when used, they all fall flat on how easy it is to break ReFS. (seriously!)

 A reboot at the wrong time can totally fry the ReFS volume.
 Simply gone.
 Poof.
 Little chance of recovery.
 I’ve seen it happen multiple times on multiple servers.
 No known way to repair the now-RAW partition.
-There is a recovery tool ReFSUtil.exe built-in on windows, but I haven’t had any success recovering anything useful with it.
+There is a recovery tool ReFSUtil.exe built-in to Windows, but I haven’t had any success recovering anything useful with it.

 Just thinking.. why doesn’t any file system (that I know about) have at least 3 master file tables?
 One at the beginning, middle, and end of the drive?
 Think of the speed increase when searching for files, and the added resiliency!
 The drive heads would never have to seek more than 1/3 of the platter to read from the MFT.

 Sigh.
-I should write my own FS.. just give me a few decades lol.
+I should write my own FS.. just give me a team and a few decades lol.